Linear Maps Between Vector Spaces: Basic Definitions

 A linear map between two vectors spaces and is a function such that :

-Linear maps between finite dimensional linear vector spaces can also be referred to as Tensors.
+Linear maps between finite dimensional linear vector spaces is one example of functions that are referred to as Tensors.
 Tensor analysis provides a natural and concise mathematical tool for the analysis of various engineering problems, in particular, solid mechanics.
 For a detailed description of tensors, refer to the Wolfram article on tensors.

 According to wikipedia, the origin of the word “Tensors” dates back to the nineteenth century when it was introduced by Woldemar Voigt.
 It is likely that the word originated because one of the early linear operators introduced was the symmetric Cauchy stress matrix which functions to convert area vectors to force vectors.
 At the time, perhaps the scientists were interested in things that “stretch” and thus, the word “Tensor” from the Latin route “Tendere” came about.